 Falmouth University actively encourages studying abroad as part of your degree.
-Your opportunities are vast and exciting thanks to our partnership with over fifty universities worldwide.
+Your opportunities are vast and exciting thanks to our partnerships with European and worldwide universities.

 The Erasmus+ programme enables students to receive EU funding to study in Europe as part of their degree.

 A Study Abroad exchange takes place outside of Europe at one of our international partner universities.
-Study Abroad is currently unfunded but you can access financial support for travel expenses and living costs through Student Finance England.
+Study Abroad is currently unfunded.
+However, if you receive student finance you may be entitled to their Travel Grant, which can help towards travel expenses and living costs.
+Please see the Student Finance England website for more information.

-Whichever type of exchange you choose, please note that you will not be required to pay tuition fees to your host university and you will still receive your student loan.
+Whichever type of exchange you choose, please note that you will not be required to pay tuition fees to your host university as you will maintain paying your fees to Falmouth University and you'll still receive your student loan.

 The Erasmus & Study Abroad programme is a tremendous opportunity to study overseas as part of your degree.
 Among the many professional and personal benefits, an exchange can help you:

-Of course, your period abroad is something that you will need to think about and considerably prepare for.
+Of course, your period abroad is something that you'll need to think about and prepare for.
 It will require flexibility, new skills, perseverance, and the understanding that an exchange may not suit everyone.
-A thorough investigation into your host university, city and country before you leave the UK can make sure that you are well-prepared for the culture you will experience and that you are ready to participate in all aspects of being abroad.
+A thorough investigation into your host university, city and country before you leave the UK can ensure that you're well-prepared for the culture you'll experience and that you're ready to participate in all aspects of being abroad.